-One of the things that people worry about most when they are contemplating filing for bankruptcy is how will their credit score after bankruptcy be affected.
+One thing that people worry about most when contemplating filing for bankruptcy is how their credit score will be affected.
 They want to know how long their credit score will be affected and how low their credit score may go.

-Credit has become such an important part of people’s lives that it can be difficult to imagine not being able to use it without any restrictions.
+Credit has become such an important part of people’s lives.
+So much that it can be difficult to imagine not being able to use it without any restrictions.
 Having a low or undesirable credit score can also be inconvenient.
-As a result, some people are so scared about even losing an average to below average credit score that they will continue to struggle to pay their debts.
+As a result, some people are scared about even losing an average to below-average score that they will continue to struggle to pay their debts.
 Unfortunately, many of them will eventually have to file for bankruptcy.
 Unfortunately, when it comes to your credit score after bankruptcy, there is not a lot of positive news.

-The Ways a Bankruptcy Can Affect Your Credit Score
+The Ways Bankruptcy Can Affect Your Credit Score

-It is almost impossible to tell how far your credit score will fall after you have started the process of filing for bankruptcy.
-However, the amount of damage done to your score will be based on the score you had before bankruptcy as well as the type of information that is on your credit report.
+It is almost impossible to tell how far your score will fall after you start the bankruptcy filing process.
+However, the amount of damage done will be based on the score you had before bankruptcy.
+It will also depend on the type of information that is on your credit report.

 There are different chapters of bankruptcy for personal debts.
 These bankruptcies are Chapter 7 and Chapter 13.
-Chapter 7 is the fastest type of bankruptcy, and most filers get a discharge within several months.
+Chapter 7 is the fastest type, and most filers get a discharge within several months.
 Chapter 13 takes years to be complete.

-You can bring life back to your credit score after bankruptcy.
+You can bring life back to your credit score.
 Once your financial situation has improved, begin the process of rebuilding your credit.
 This will show creditors that you are making a conscious effort to improve your credit rating and payment history.

-Learn more about debt relief options by scheduling a free consultation.
+Learn more about debt relief options and the average credit score after chapter 7 by scheduling a free consultation.